 Linda Nitschke, the wise mother of a family friend who has raised 4 ordinary children with strong character says, “our favorite family saying has been, we are all extraordinarily ordinary!”

 Understanding the value of being ordinary lets us relax in the knowledge that most of us will not participate in the Olympics, invent a world changing product, travel to the moon or become a superstar.

 (For our family a lot of likes on TikTok is probably our biggest shot at stardom!)

 In an article in Pray with Confidence, Dawn Ward writes,

 ” Understanding your influence as a mother begins when you cease to measure your child’s accomplishments as either extraordinary victories or epic failures.
 Instead of focusing on the daily highs and lows, try keeping the big picture in mind.”

-So, what is the big picture for you?
+So, what is the big picture for your family?

-For our family, we try to focus on building strong character while our kids participate in their normal, daily activities has been our focus or “big picture”.
+For our family, learning how to build strong character while our kids participate in their normal, daily activities has been our focus or “big picture”.